philsmy/xrates_currency/README.md

 1. Have a precision of 4 decimal places.

-What this means is that if the JPY to USD exchange rate is 0.0083660, Google will report the JPY to USD exchange rate as 0.0084.
+What this means is that if the JPY to USD exchange rate is 0.0083660, X-Rates will report the JPY to USD exchange rate as 0.0084.
 As a result, a larger JPY to USD conversion such as 10000 JPY to USD would yield 84 USD instead of 83.66 USD.

 Consequently, this means that small exchange rates will be imprecise.
-For example, if the IDR to USD exchange rate were 0.00007761, Google will report it as 0.0001.
+For example, if the IDR to USD exchange rate were 0.00007761, X-Rates will report it as 0.0001.
 This means 100000 IDR would exchange to 10 USD instead of 7.76 USD.

 To accommodate for this, the reverse rate will be obtained if the rate is small